ucsb-cs56/ucsb-cs56.github.io/_hfdp/HFDP_Chapter_1.md

 # But now we need the ducks to FLY

+The key point here is that "some behavior about the class needs to change".
+The idea of *making the ducks fly* is a shorthand in this silly example for something that happens in real-life all the time: some user requirement gets added, or something changes, and a component of the software has to be able to do something that it didn't do before.

+The essence of design patterns, as we'll see, is designing the software in a way that makes it easier to make these changes&mdash;setting ourselves up for success&mdash;rather than making it difficult (setting ourselves up for failure.)

 # But something went horribly wrong...

 # Joe thinks about inheritance...